UnderratedDev/ClothesDrop/README.txt

 These are functional tests

 Built With
-Android Studio - The development tool
+Android Studio 2.3.1 - The development tool
-Java - The programming language
+Java 8 - The programming language
-GreenDao - Used to generate the database mySQL    - The programming language
+GreenDao 3.2.2 - Used to generate the database mySQL 5.7.17   - The programming language
-JUnit...
+JUnit4 - Unit testing framework

 Versioning
 1.0 - Contains all features requested for the app and all have been tested :)